Vampire bat: Ecology and life cycle

 Another ability that some vampire bats possess is identifying and monitoring the positions of conspecifics (individuals of the same species) simply by antiphonal calling.
 Similar in nature to the sound mother bats make to call to their pups, these calls tend to vary on a bat to bat basis which may help other bats identify individuals both in and outside of their roost.

 Vampire bats also engage in social grooming.
 It usually occurs between females and their offspring, but it is also significant between adult females.
 Social grooming is mostly associated with food sharing.

 Feeding

 Vampire bats hunt only when it is fully dark.
 Like fruit-eating bats, and unlike insectivorous and fish-eating bats, they emit only low-energy sound pulses.
 The common vampire bat feeds primarily on the blood of mammals (occasionally including humans), whereas both the hairy-legged vampire bat and white-winged vampire bat feed primarily on the blood of birds.
 Once the common vampire bat locates a host, such as a sleeping mammal, it lands and approaches it on the ground while on all fours.
 It then likely uses thermoception to identify a warm spot on the skin to bite.
+They then start to lick the area over and over again to make the place tender so that it is easier to bite.
 They then create a small incision with their teeth and lap up blood from the wound.
+When feeding on sleeping humans, they typically target exposed areas of the body, such as the toes, nose and earlobes.